clg-du/bootstrap-5-tutorial/README.md

 To get started with this tutorial, follow these steps:

 1. Clone the repository to your local machine.
+2. Read the markdown `.md` file of the corresponding lecture[^1].
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Start exploring the different components and features of Bootstrap 5.
+4. Start exploring the different components and features of Bootstrap 5.
-4. Watch the recorded lecture series with code provided in the `lectures` folder.
+5. Watch the recorded lecture series with code provided in the `lectures` folder.

 ## Features